0xPolygon/polygon-docs/docs/pos/how-to/delegate.md

 ### How to stake tokens on Polygon?

-For Staking you would need to have funds on the Ethereum Mainnet (more information [here](https://etherscan.io/gastracker)).
-Log into your wallet on the Ethereum network using the Staking Dashboard. https://staking.polygon.technology/
+For staking, you would need to have funds on the Ethereum mainnet (more information [here](https://etherscan.io/gastracker)).
+Log into your wallet on the Ethereum network using the [staking dashboard](https://staking.polygon.technology/).

 Please watch this video for a graphical illustration of how this works: